axibase/atsd/rule-engine/notifications/README.md

 ### Error Handling

-The notification request is executed successfully if the endpoint returns HTTP `200 OK` status code.
+The webhook request executes successfully if the endpoint returns HTTP `200 OK` status code.

 **No retry** is attempted in case of error.
-If the notification fails, the rule engine writes an `ERROR` event in the `atsd.log` and stores a corresponding messages with `CRITICAL` severity in the database.
+If the webhook request fails, the rule engine writes an `ERROR` event in the `atsd.log` and stores a corresponding messages with `CRITICAL` severity in the database.

 If the error occurs during chart preparation, the rule engine falls back to sending a text message containing the chart link and the error details, if available.